Amir Qijmas al-Ishaqi Mosque: Mihrab

-Present-day condition
+Condition

-The mosque is well-preserved overall but is in need of restoration.
-The original kuttab in the northern annex of the mosque is still in use as a primary school.
+The mosque is well-preserved overall; and is in need of restoration.
+The original kuttab in the northern annex of the mosque is in use as a primary school.
 At some point in recent years, the elaborate metal knockers of the main doors, which featured carved dragon heads, were stolen.
 In 2017, Al Wafd newspaper criticized the condition of the mosque as resulting from the negligence on the part of the Ministry of the Antiquity.
-According to the paper, the main facade is deteriorated and the surrounding is filled with garbage piles.
+According to the paper, the main facade was deteriorated and the surrounds filled with garbage.